cnescatlab/sonar-scanner-catlab/tests/README.md

 1. Import pylint results in SonarQube
     * file: import_pylint_results.bash
     * purpose: Check that issues revealed by a pylint analysis can be imported in SonarQube.
+1. C/C++
+    * file: c_cpp.bash
+    * purpose: Check that the C and C++ languages are supported and that CNES Quality Profiles are usable.
+1. CppCheck
+    * file: cppcheck.bash
+    * purpose: Check that cppcheck can be launched from within the container to analyze C/C++ projects.
+1. Import CppCheck results
+    * file: import_cppcheck_results.bash
+    * purpose: Check that issues revealed by a cppcheck analysis can be imported in SonarQube.

 ### How to run all the tests